wolfmanjm/GroovyJoyRovio/Readme.md

 > buildr test=no run

+To set a username and password for the buildr run you can create a file in the project directory called `user.local.yml` and put the following in it..

+    rovio:
+      username: myusername
+      password: mypassword

 Currently only tested on Linux, however there is a joystick dll in the libs directory, so it should work on windows if the dll is on the PATH.